WilliamBechay/williambechay/README.md

 ### 1. Installation

-Install the project dependencies using npm:
+Clone the repository and install the project dependencies using npm: